kilton/darcyai-sdk/SETUP_RPI.md

 ## Connect your Raspberry Pi to your network and the Internet

+You can connect your RPi board using either a wired Ethernet connection or using WiFi.
+If you are using a wired connection, simply connect an Ethernet cable to your Raspberry Pi port and proceed to the next step.

+If you are using WiFi, then you need to

 ## Set up a callback and add the Output Stream to the Pipeline